lbianlbian/fireavs/README.md

 ## Overview

-The Simple Price Oracle AVS Example demonstrates how to deploy a minimal AVS using Othentic Stack.
+This repository demonstrates how to deploy a fire data AVS using Othentic Stack.